No Mercy: How A Kansas Town Is Grappling With Its Hospital's Closure

 Mercy hospital donated its ambulances and transferred emergency medical staff to the county and city.

-And, in a tense, last-minute save, Baker negotiated a two-year deal with Ascension Via Christi hospital in Pittsburg to operate the Fort Scott hospital's emergency department — which was closed for two weeks in February before reopening under the new management.
+And in a tense, last-minute save, Baker negotiated a two-year deal with Ascension Via Christi hospital in Pittsburg to operate the Fort Scott hospital's emergency department — which was closed for two weeks in February before reopening under the new management.

-But Baker knows that too may be just a patch.
+But Baker knows that, too, may be just a patch.
 If no buyer is found, the facility will close by 2021.

 Kaiser Health News is a nonprofit news service covering health issues.
 It is an editorially independent program of the Kaiser Family Foundation that is not affiliated with Kaiser Permanente.